CaoXuanHao0/CaoXuanHao0.github.io/_posts/2022-09-01-[Blog] Explainability in transformer based model.md

 Same as before.

-Note that in author use relevance score R (calculated from LRP) to replace raw attention matrix A, but later in they find out that it's not so helpful, so they use attention matrix A again.
+Note that in [2] authors use relevance score R (calculated from LRP) to replace raw attention matrix A, but later in [3] they find out that it's not so helpful, so they use attention matrix A again.

 Code: